D-K-E/graph-analysis/README.rst

 - check if a given graph is a proper subgraph of another graph
 - check if a given graph is a subgraph of another graph

+- Hypergraph structure is also added.
+Some extensions to graphml for dealing with directed hypergraphs are also added.